comprobo25/comprobo25.github.io/How to/setup_your_environment.md

 A few quick notes:
 * If you have an older version of Ubuntu, you may be able to upgrade it.
 That said, I have seen cases where this upgrade process has yielded a broken installation.
 Here are some [instructions on upgrading](https://ubuntu.com/server/docs/upgrade-introduction) from the Ubuntu website.
 * When installing Ubuntu you will likely need to **shrink your Windows patition** to make room for Ubuntu.
-The Itzgeek instructions show how you can use the Disk Management utility in Windows to accomplish this.
-Unfortunately, sometimes you will not be able to shrink your volume in this way.
-If this happens to you, we recommend using the Ubuntu installer to shrink your Windows partition.
-If you continue to have issues, we had success using [EaseUS Partition Manager](https://www.easeus.com/partition-manager/epm-free.html).
+Sometimes this can be accomplished through the Ubuntu installer, if you are not able to shring your partition in this way, we had success using [EaseUS Partition Manager](https://www.easeus.com/partition-manager/epm-free.html).
 If that still doesn't work, send us an e-mail (see below).
 * You should probably reserve about 50 GB of space for Ubuntu.
 * When installing Ubuntu, you should select the options to **Download updates** and **Install third-party software**.